To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 In essence, employee engagement is the emotional commitment the employee has to the organization.

 When employees feel engaged, they care about the company and they do their best work to achieve the company’s goals.
+This commitment often shows up in everyday behaviours — taking initiative, collaborating with colleagues, and going the extra mile for customers.

 When employees are engaged, their #1 objective is to contribute to the company’s success.
 Employee engagement is not about employee benefits or bonuses, it’s about being part of a successful business.
+To measure and strengthen that commitment, many organisations rely on insights from the top employee engagement survey companies, which help turn employee feedback into actionable improvements.

 Drive growth through high levels of employee engagement, with Haiilo.